justynazander/SmartEmergencyResponse/SmartEmergencyResponseSystem/ReadMeFirst.txt

 *******************************

-Open 4 MATLAB sessions (32 bits, with “matlab.exe -hgVersion 2”).
+Open 4 MATLAB sessions (with “matlab.exe -hgVersion 2”).
 In each of them:
 - Command window: addpath(genpath(pwd))
 - Go to SERS folder